 This is your opportunity to provide feedback about the revision of Federal rules that affect Registered Citizens and is available to all interested individuals and organizations.

-The Department of Justice wants comments on its revision of Part 72 of SORNA (Sex Offenders Registry and Notification Act).
+The Department of Justice wants comments on its revision of Part 72 of SORNA (Sex Offense Registry and Notification Act).
 The proposed revision can be viewed beneath extensive introductory material and analysis of the changes (scroll!) on the Federal Register website.
 Don’t let the legalese run you off.
 Delve in if you like.

 To Read and Comment GoTo: